aws-samples/eks-workshop/content/advanced-networking/secondary_cidr/eniconfig_crd.md

 sg-070d03008bda531ad
 sg-06e5cab8e5d6f16ef
 ```
-Create CRD1 **group1-pod-netconfig.yaml** for first subnet (100.64.0.0/19).
+Create custom resource **group1-pod-netconfig.yaml** for first subnet (100.64.0.0/19).
 Replace the SubnetId and SecuritGroupIds with the values from above.
 Here is how it looks with the configuration values for my environment

 Note: We are using same SecurityGroup for pods as your Worker Nodes but you can change these and use custom SecurityGroups for your Pod Networking